Updated March 30, 2022

 Idol’s attitude likely is shared by many managers: Give employees the time, space, and resources to get the job done, and many will execute.

-Black Joseph, webmaster at FireStickHacks, which posts reviews and ratings about Amazon’s Firestick TV remote, said that instead of monitoring software, he uses 5 strategies to track employees’ work:
+Black Joseph, webmaster at FireStickHacks, which posts reviews and ratings about Amazon’s Firestick TV remote, said that instead of staff monitoring software, he uses 5 strategies to track employees’ work:

 - Watch employees work: Watch or shadow while an employee does her job.
 Sit in on sales calls, meetings, or research sessions if you have concerns about the worker’s productivity.